 After I read The Miracle Morning by Hal Elrod in January.
 I knew that I could really kick things up a notch to eliminate feeling overwhelmed and disorganised.
 I needed to work even smarter, not harder, and the first step was to add a few more good habits into my morning routine.

-You see the thing is, when you start your day with doing the things you love, that bring you happiness, you start your day in such a spectacular way that it’s hard to get derailed as you are on the natural high, regardless of what the day throws at you.
+You see the thing is, when you start your day with doing the things you love, that brings you happiness, you start your day in such a spectacular way that it’s hard to get derailed as you are on the natural high, regardless of what the day throws at you.

 This is why I’m sharing my specific morning routine with you today, so you can take it and make it your own!